What is muscle atrophy in dogs? It sounds alarming, but what does it look like and how can you help your four-legged friend?

 Some sighthounds are also affected by muscle loss, but for completely different reasons.
 When a breed such as a Greyhound experiences Exertional Myopathy, it’s usually because they have over-worked their muscles through intense activity.

-If your dog suddenly loses a significant amount of muscle, we’d always recommend talking to your vet to find out if it’s a sign of a more serious underlying condition.
+If your dog suddenly loses a significant amount of muscle mass, we’d always recommend talking to your vet to find out if it’s a sign of a more serious underlying condition.

-However, very often muscle atrophy is caused by the ageing process or a lack of activity.
-Put the two together – an older dog who’s not getting much exercise – and you have a double whammy that could bring on the condition.
+However, very often muscle atrophy in your dog is caused by the ageing process or a lack of activity.
+Put the two together – an older dog who’s not getting as much exercise – and you have a double whammy that could bring on the condition.

 - Getting older.
 A certain amount of muscle atrophy is normal as your dog gets older.
 Like humans, older dogs produce less growth hormone as they age and are less able to break down and synthesise protein to help build their muscle mass.

 - Lack of exercise.
 This is a case of ‘use it or lose it’.
 Your dog needs enough exercise to keep their joints, ligaments and muscles strong.
-Without the right amount of exercise, they risk losing muscle mass.
+Without the right amount of exercise, they risk losing muscle mass or long term muscle and joint issues.

-- Enjoy a stroll together.
-Exercise will help build your dog’s muscle tone and mass, so get that tail wagging again by taking your dog out for a gentle stroll.
+- Enjoy a relaxing walk together!
+Gentle exercise will help build your dog’s muscle tone and mass, so get their tail wagging again by taking your dog out for a gentle stroll.
 If your dog has been finding it difficult to walk far, take it easy to start with and ask your vet for advice on the right amount of exercise for your pooch.

-- Give your dog a great diet.
+- Give your dog the right diet.
 Additional weight will add more strain to your dog’s muscles and make it harder for them to walk.
-So make sure you feed them a wholesome, nutritious diet that will help them stay in condition.
-Look out for foods that are high in protein and fat, and avoid those that are higher in carbohydrates and fillers.
+So make sure you feed them a wholesome, nutritious diet that will help them stay in good physical condition.
+Look out for foods that are high in protein and fat, and avoid those that are higher in carbohydrates and fillers

 Get in touch